alephium/docs/docs/wallet/Desktop-Wallet-Guide.md

 - The Passphrase is an advanced security feature that adds an **additional word** that you choose to your existing secret phrase.
 - Using a Passphrase will cause an **entirely new wallet** to be created which cannot be accessed via the secret phrase alone.
+- The desktop wallet password is different than the Passphrase.
+The password is only used on your computer to encrypt and store the secret phrase.
+The Passphrase is an additional word to that secret phrase and is not stored in the wallet.
 - Apart from adding another layer of security, the Passphrase grants you **plausible deniability** when under duress.
-- If you decide to use a Passphrase, it is vital to store it securely and to **remember it perfectly**, character by character.
+- If you decide to use a Passphrase, it is vital to store it and back it up securely in a different physical location than the secret phrase and to **remember it perfectly**, character by character.

 :::